OsKaR31415/cours/obsidian callouts.md

 #### My callouts

+how

 > [!query] query
-> this is green and **small**.
+> this is green and has a **small** version.
 Used to wrap dataview queries (especially in MOCs) so you can see more lines at the same time.

 > [!idea]
 > ideas for future things, improvements